Dark Matter as a Trapped K=6 Remnant in the Octahedral Voids of the FCC Vacuum Lattice

 cold-dark-matter paradigm and many wave-like or fuzzy-dark-matter alternatives is consistent

 with the existence of almost-dark galaxies.
-Furthermore, the
+Furthermore, the 99.9499.99% halo-mass fraction is

 inferred from GC-count scaling relations rather than direct kinematic measurement; the authors